A didactic approach to quantum machine learning with a single qubit: Abstract

 \section{Abstract}

-This paper presents, via an explicit real-world example, a hands-on introduction to the field of quantum machine learning.
+This paper presents, via an explicit example with a real-world dataset, a hands-on introduction to the field of quantum machine learning (QML).
 We focus on the case of learning with a single qubit, using data re-uploading techniques.
-After a discussion of the relevant background in quantum computing and machine learning, and an overview of state of the art methods in QML, we provide a thorough explanation of the data re-uploading models that we consider, and implement the different proposed formulations in toy and real-world datasets using the \texttt{qiskit} quantum computing SDK.
-Interestingly, the results show that single-qubit classifiers can achieve a performance that is on-par with classical counterparts under the same set of training conditions.
+After a discussion of the relevant background in quantum computing and machine learning we provide a thorough explanation of the data re-uploading models that we consider, and implement the different proposed formulations in toy and real-world datasets using the \texttt{qiskit} quantum computing SDK.
+We find that, as in the case of classical neural networks, the number of layers is a determining factor in the final accuracy of the models.
+Moreover, and interestingly, the results show that single-qubit classifiers can achieve a performance that is on-par with classical counterparts under the same set of training conditions.
 While this cannot be understood as a proof of the advantage of quantum machine learning, it points to a promising research direction, and raises a series of questions that we outline.